Complete desktop family, standard licence: US$ 105.00

 The Toronto Subway fonts were developed from rubbings of the lettering etched into station walls and photographs of painted signs.
 The overall style of the lettering is very mechanical, almost naive, yet still having a certain amount of elegance.
 This style was followed as much as possible in creating the extra lowercase, punctuation and other special characters.

 The Toronto Subway family was expanded in 2014 with the addition of the Light and Black weights.
+The updated fonts included an expanded set of arrows and TTC symbols.

 If you're interested in the history and aesthetics of the Toronto subway system, you might want to visit Transit Toronto, Toronto Subway Station Tiles and Spacing magazine's Tiles of the TTC and Toronto subway buttons.